nicoptere/trellis/README.md

 first, select an image from the image browser or drag drop an image file from your desktop or select an drag-dropped image.

+### compute the point cloud

 then you can change the SLAT generation settings. they correspond to [these TRELLIS settings](https://github.com/microsoft/TRELLIS/blob/main/example.py#L23-L31). in doubt, leave them "as is".

 hitting **compute** will call the SLAT generation, this step is fast and will produce a Gaussian Splatting model that gives a good idea of the final result.

 ![gaussian](doc/gaussian.png)

+the SLAT `*.ply` file is saved next to the source image and can be viewed in a Gaussian Splatting viewer.
+I'd recommend [the SuperSplat online editor ](https://playcanvas.com/supersplat/editor) ([repo](https://github.com/playcanvas/supersplat)) to see the difference with the Blender preview!

 the second step is to discretize the Gaussian Splatting model, you can tweak the mesh **simplification ratio** and the model's **texture size**. higher simplification ratios compute much faster but produce 'blobby' results.

+### discretize
 hitting **discretize** will ... well ... discretize the Gaussian Splatting model and turn it into a triangular mesh. this step is slow, especially with low simplification ratios. it should produces something like this:
 ![discreet](doc/discreet.png)

 hitting discretize directly will run both the SLAT and the discretization steps.

-post process step:
+### decimate
-not sure if useful but the scripting layout of the blender file contains a decimate/triangulate modifier that can be ran to collapse coplanar faces.
+not sure if useful but the scripting layout of the blender file contains a decimate/triangulate modifier that can be ran to collapse coplanar faces. it works well on mechanical meshes.
 ![robot](doc/robot.png)

+# <a name="input_results_limitations">inputs, results, limitations</a>
+* the models sees "objects" rather than "environments", the input image should be thought of in terms of "turntable" rather than "360° panoramas" or "landscapes".

+* salient details can lead to misinterpretation of the scene depth and create artificial "planes".

+* the most successful image represent a single, realistic subject, in whole ("from head to toes"), well lit with "sculptural" or "photographic" light.

+* model struggles with "shortcuts", frontal poses and T-poses work better for characters.

+* scenes with effects like blur, bloom, DOF, bokehs, distance fog etc. will fail.

+* thin details (like hairs, feathers, lines ... ) and natural effects (mist, lightnings, steam, water ripples etc.) get obliterated.

+* the back of the meshes is usually darker and tend to lose details, often ending up completely black.

+* 2D designs fail: comics, pixel art, flat design etc. don't work, probably due to the lack of "3D" depth

+* mechanical objects work well if they're fully in the frame and show "as much as possible" of their inner details.

+* the uvs are islands on an atlas, they're scattered without semantic understanding yet have a good connectity.

+* thanks to the UVs, the resulting meshes are **very resilient to aggressive decimation**.

-# <a name="notes">#</a> dev notes, caveats etc.
+# <a name="notes"> dev notes, caveats etc.</a>

 * Blender runs its own Python version. a script / add-on is executed in the context of this Python environment. we can't install dependecies (pip) at runtime, anything else must run in separate Python installs/terminals on the system. an add-on can't run python script in separate terminals and comunication with servers is slow.